kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 $$
 (a+b)^2 = a^2 +2ab + b^2.
 $$
-To stress that this is no ordinary equation but an identity, this may also be written as
+To stress that this is no ordinary equation but an identity, it may also be written as
 $$
 (a+b)^2 \equiv a^2 +2ab + b^2.
 $$